RecordsKeeper/multichain/docs/source/miningwindows.rst

    :align: center

 .. note::
-    If you want some other RecordsKeeper node to connect to your node then you have to allow connections by making Inbound rules for the same.
+    If you want another RecordsKeeper node to connect to your node then you have to allow connections by making Inbound rules for the same.
 Follow the same procedure after selecting a new Inbound rule.

 .. note::
     Windows users now can go to the :ref:`mining-permissions` section.